CBIIT/p2p-datasci/gettingstarted.md

 5. Engage in dialogue with others in your channel!

-### Tips for Learning and Helping Others Learn
+### Tips for Participating in the Learning Exchange

-* Data Science is like any other skill you learn -- it takes a lot of independent study and practice.
-The first step to benefiting from this Learning Exchange is to commit to the effort you will need to expend.
+* Data Science is a broad and diverse topic.
+Like any other skill you learn -- it takes a lot of independent study, dedication, and practice.
+The Learning Exchange offers a wealth of  resources so you can choose what, when, and how you want to learn.
+Explore what is offered and find what works best for you.

-* You may want to begin by creating a learning path.
-Start with understanding what data science is (including the fact that data science is a broad and diverse topic), and then identify some specific foundational skills that you can start learning.
-Learning data-oriented use of a programming language like R or Python is a one good example starting point.
+* You may want to start by creating a learning path to better understand what data science is.
+Join the Introduction to Data Science channel to engage with others who want to get started with data science for tips on how to get started.
+You can identify what you want to learn first and if you're not sure where to start, others with more experience can guide you.

+* Once you understand the basics, you can decide how to gain the foundational skills that are important to you.
+Then you might explore a programming language like R or Python.

+You may be a beginner in data analytics, but you may have mastered data science buzzwords and could be a great help to others.
+By sharing what you already know -- in study groups or discussions -- not only can your peers learn what you already know but their real-world experience may give you insight and solutions for the challenges you face in your work.
+Advanced practitioners in AI may need guidance in machine learning or a particular deep learning tool to classify molecules for drug development.

-* As you begin learning, you will find that there are many other people learning the same topics (both in and outside of NCI).
-The Learning Exchange is intended to provide you with a peer environment in which you can share tips and resources, and help each other understand concepts and techniques while learning.
+* As you begin learning, you will find there are many other people learning the same topics (both in and outside of NCI).
+The Learning Exchange provides a "brain trust" of peers who can share tips and resources, and help each other understand concepts and techniques while learning.

 * Whether you are just beginning or have been learning for a while, **you are in a good position to help others!**